triton-inference-server/perf_analyzer/genai-perf/docs/customizable_payloads.md

 # Use Custom Payload Formats

-With GenAI-Perf, you can customize how input data is formatted into payloads using output templates.
+With GenAI-Perf, you can customize how input data is formatted into payloads using templates.
 This allows you to define how payloads are structured when sent to an inference server.

 These provide less customizability than a [customizable frontend](customizable_frontends.md), which is used when more endpoint-specific logic is necessary.
-Output templates are used when the only change necessary is specifying a specific payload schema.
+Templates are used when the only change necessary is specifying a custom payload schema.

 ## Table of Contents